stroeer/locator-android/README.md

 Define text resources when asking the user for permissions:

 This lib is an easy way to get the location inside Android applications.
-The new thing about it, it either uses Google Play Services (if installed) or Huawei Mobile Services.

 ## Integration steps